superkisa/obsidian/Computer Vision/E2. Ways to represent image in computer/Ways to represent image in computer..md

 [Source](https://medium.com/@sumit-kr-sharma/image-representation-in-computer-vision-364e47c4e69a) (VPN)
 There are several common techniques for image representation in computer vision:

 **Grayscale representation:** Images are represented using a single channel where each pixel contains a grayscale value ranging from 0 (black) to 255 (white).
-This representation is commonly used for tasks that do not require color information.
+This representation is commonly used for tasks that do not require colour information.

-**Color representation:** For color images, the most common representation is the RGB (Red, Green, Blue) format.
-Each pixel is represented by three color channels (R, G, and B), with each channel containing an intensity value ranging from 0 to 255.
+**Colour representation:** For colour images, the most common representation is the RGB (Red, Green, Blue) format.
+Each pixel is represented by three colour channels (R, G, and B), with each channel containing an intensity value ranging from 0 to 255.

 **Feature extraction:** Instead of using raw pixel values, computer vision algorithms often extract relevant features from images.
 These features can be edges, corners, textures, or more complex representations like histograms of oriented gradients (HOG) or deep features from convolutional neural networks (CNNs).